PawelKnap/3D-human-pose-estimation/User Guide.md

 ## Run
 1. Change the camera number in the Python program according to the order of the cameras in the device manager
-2. Change paths in the main() of that program according to the locations of the visualiser environment on your machine
+2. Change paths in the main() of pose_estimation.py program according to the locations of the visualiser environment on your machine
 3. Go into the "project" folder and run the program:
 ```
 conda activate 3dpose